Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 tags: [ software architecture, organisational-power, workplace-dynamics, decision-making, software-development]
 ---

-This series goes over the topics described in [this talk](https://www.youtube.com/watch?v=Ie97Oe-t8Wk).
+This series goes over the topics described in [this talk](https://www.youtube.com/watch?v=Ie97Oe-t8Wk) with extra depth.

 This is part 2 of the series about decision making in software systems.
 Access to all the sections: